Brooklyn Bridge: Stunts

 There have been several notable jumpers from the Brooklyn Bridge.
 The first person was Robert Emmet Odlum, brother of women's rights activist Charlotte Odlum Smith, on May 19, 1885.
 He struck the water at an angle and died shortly afterwards from internal injuries.
 Steve Brodie supposedly dropped from underneath the bridge in July 1886 and was briefly arrested for it, though there is some doubt about whether he actually jumped.
 Larry Donovan made a slightly higher jump from the railing a month afterward.
-The first person to jump from the bridge with the intention of suicide was Francis McCarey in 1892.
+The first known person to jump from the bridge with the intention of suicide was Francis McCarey in 1892.
 A lesser known early jumper was James Duffy of County Cavan, Ireland, who on April 15, 1895, asked several men to watch him jump from the bridge.
 Duffy jumped and was not seen again.
 Additionally, the cartoonist Otto Eppers jumped and survived in 1910, and was then tried and acquitted for attempted suicide.
 The Brooklyn Bridge has since developed a reputation as a suicide bridge due to the number of jumpers who do so intending to kill themselves, though exact statistics are difficult to find.

 Other notable feats have taken place on or near the bridge.
 In 1919, Giorgio Pessi piloted what was then one of the world's largest airplanes, the Caproni Ca.5, under the bridge.
 In 1993, bridge jumper Thierry Devaux illegally performed eight acrobatic bungee jumps above the East River close to the Brooklyn tower.

 Crimes and terrorism

 On March 1, 1994, Lebanese-born Rashid Baz opened fire on a van carrying members of the Chabad-Lubavitch Orthodox Jewish Movement, striking 16-year-old student Ari Halberstam and three others traveling on the bridge.
 Halberstam died five days later from his wounds, and Baz was later convicted of murder.
 He was apparently acting out of revenge for the Hebron massacre of Palestinian Muslims a few days prior to the incident.
 After initially classifying the killing as one committed out of road rage, the Justice Department reclassified the case in 2000 as a terrorist attack.
-The entrance ramp to the bridge on the Manhattan side was subsequently dedicated as the Ari Halberstam Memorial Ramp.
+The entrance ramp to the bridge on the Manhattan side was dedicated as the Ari Halberstam Memorial Ramp in 1995.

 Several potential attacks or disasters have also been averted.
-In 1979, police disarmed a stick of dynamite placed under the Brooklyn approach, and an artist in Manhattan was later arrested for the act.
+In 1979, police disarmed a stick of dynamite placed under the Brooklyn approach, and an artist in Manhattan was arrested that year after another bombing attempt.
 In 2003, truck driver Iyman Faris was sentenced to about 20 years in prison for providing material support to Al-Qaeda, after an earlier plot to destroy the bridge by cutting through its support wires with blowtorches was thwarted.